 59A-4.166: Nursing Home Consumer Satisfaction Survey

-Proposed amendments to Rule 59A-4.110, F.A.C., include a technical change to the position title of director of food service and replace the outdated references to the Dietary Managers training and certification process.
-Amendments to Rule 59A-4.112, F.A.C., include technical changes for the terminology of the Emergency Drug Kit.
-A proposed amendment to Rule 59A-4.122, F.A.C., includes details for the placement of a resident’s bed and further defines the requirement for a closet and comfortable room temperatures.
-Changes to Rule 59A-4.123, F.A.C., incorporate revisions to the 1-day Adverse Incident Reporting Form, provide for electronic submission of this form and clarify when events reported to law enforcement are considered adverse incidents.
+Proposed amendments to Rule 59A-4.110, F.A.C., include a technical change to the position title of director of food service and replaces the outdated references to the Dietary Managers training and certification process.
+Amendments to Rule 59A-112, F.A.C., include technical changes for the terminology of the Emergency Drug Kit.
+Proposed amendment to Rule 59A-4.122, F.A.C., includes details for the placement of a resident’s bed and further defines the requirement for a closet and comfortable room temperatures.
+Changes to Rule 59A-4.123, F.A.C., incorporates revisions to the 1-day Adverse Incident Reporting Form, provides for electronic submission of this form and clarifies when events reported to law enforcement are considered adverse incidents.

 Rule 59A-4.1235, F.A.C., is amended to incorporate revisions to the Liability Claims form and provides for the electronic submission of this form.
-A proposed amendment to Rule 59A-4.126, F.A.C., provides language regarding the submission of the emergency management plan, testing of this plan, and procedures and notifications for evacuation, overcapacity and re-occupancy of the nursing home structure during a disaster.
+Proposed amendment to Rule 59A-4.126, F.A.C., provides language regarding the submission of the emergency management plan, testing of this plan, and procedures and notifications for evacuation, overcapacity and re-occupancy of the nursing home structure during a disaster.
 An amendment to Rule 59A-4.128, F.A.C., removes the measurement of deficiencies in terms of scope and severity for state licensure.
 The establishment of Rule 59A-4.1285, F.A.C., provides requirements for developing and implementing a respite care program for nursing home licensees that choose to provide such a service.
 A proposed change to Rule 59A-4.1288, F.A.C., incorporates reference to federal regulations established since 1991.
-Amendments to Rule 59A-4.1295, F.A.C., include technical changes, clarification of requirements for the approval to initiate, expand or suspend pediatric services, repeal staffing requirements that are in conflict with Ch.
-400, F.S., and provides reference to the Florida Building Code 2004 Edition, including all supplements in effect as of December 2006 and removal of language as required by statutory changes.
-Proposed amendments to Rule 59A-4.130, F.A.C., provide revised language to conform to code edition changes and retain language not included in the Florida Building Code.
-A proposed amendment to Rule 59A-4.133, F.A.C., provides language to reference the Florida Building Code to conform to statutory changes, and deletes all other requirements.
+Amendments to Rule 59A-4.1295, F.A.C., include technical changes, clarification of requirements for the approval to initiate, expand or suspend pediatric services, and provides reference to Florida Building Code 2004 Edition, including all supplements in effect as of December 2006 and removal of language as required by statutory changes.
+Proposed amendments to Rule 59A-4.130, F.A.C., provides revised language to conform to code edition changes and retains language not included in the Florida Building Code.
+Proposed amendment Rule 59A-4.133, F.A.C., provides language to reference the Florida Building Code to conform to statutory changes, and deletes all other requirements.
 Proposed new Rule 59A-4.134, F.A.C., revises the requirements for construction plans submission to conform to codes and statutory changes.
-Amendments to Rule 59A-4.150, F.A.C., delete or correct several recurring or obsolete definitions and references throughout the section.
-Proposed changes to Rule 59A-4.165, F.A.C., replace the reference to a 45-month reporting period in the Nursing Home Guide with language that cites the time period defined in Section 400.191, F.S.
+Amendments to Rule 59A-4.150, F.A.C., include the deletion or correction of several recurring or obsolete definitions and references throughout the section.
+Proposed changes to Rule 59A-4.165, F.A.C., replaces the reference for a 45-month reporting period in the Nursing Home Guide with language that cites the time period defined in Section 400.191, F.S.
 Rule 59A-4.166, F.A.C., regarding the Nursing Home Consumer Satisfaction Survey is abolished due to repeal of the statutory authority.
 Other revisions are made throughout the Chapter to correct technical errors and update references.

 Any person who wishes to provide information regarding a statement of estimated regulatory costs, or provide a proposal for a lower cost regulatory alternative must do so in writing within 21 days of this notice.